-These notes form part of the 2013 financial statements of Bougainville Copper Limited and should be read in conjunction with them.
+These notes form part of the 2011 accounts of Bougainville Copper Limited and should be read in conjunction with them.

-The principal accounting policies applied in the preparation of these financial statements are set out below.
+The principal accounting policies applied in the preparation of these Financial statements are set out below.
 Accounting policies relevant to mining operations are not presented due to mining operations having ceased in 1989.
 These policies have been consistently applied to all years presented, unless otherwise stated.